gtxaspec/wz_flash-helper/docs/README.md

 ## Features
-- No serial connection or SSH is needed! only SD card.
+- Serial or SSH connection are not needed! only SD card.
 - Backup partitions
 - Restore partitions
 - Switch between stock and OpenIPC firmware
 - Dry run option for safety and debugging.
 - Initramfs shell for manual debugging if you have a serial connection.
 - Seamlessly boot to `wz_mini_hacks` on next boot
-- Custom script to customize partitions
+- Support custom scripts to customize partitions

 ## Supported cameras